Feyerabend/vm/metcalfe/README.md

   B → b | cb
 ```

-From this we can generate a limited set of products.
+From this we can generate a limited set of "products".

 ```text
 S → AB → aB → ab